 You’re the founder of LegalTechHub, a portal for legaltech in NZ.
 Tell us more about it

 The Legaltech Hub is the go-to resource for legal tech in New Zealand.

-It is all free resource that provides both resources and legal tech solutions to help legal professionals to innovate and improve the way they deliver legal services now and into the future.
+It is a free resource that provides both resources and legal tech solutions to help legal professionals to innovate.
+And improve the way they deliver legal services now and into the future.

 Recently we have strengthened the LegalTech Hub’s position, largely to bring the legal and technology community together in New Zealand at this challenging time with COVID-19.
 I believe legal tech is now in the spotlight more than ever, and there is a real interest in what technologies are available that can help the legal community at this time.
 The dedicated Legaltech Hub helps to meet this renewed interest.

 One of the key features is the directory of fantastic technology firms providing products and services to the New Zealand legal market.
 Very simply, it is proving to be a valuable resource for those seeking more information about the legal tech solutions available, together with contact details and more information about ‘what they do’ and how they may help.
 Needless to say the Legaltech Hub is the place for all legal tech providers in New Zealand to be present.
 If you provide legal tech products or services in New Zealand (or may want to), being on the Legaltech Hub is a must.

 The Legaltech Hub is not solely the website but more a combination of multiple channels including social media and communicating with subscribers to keep the New Zealand legal and technology community informed of everything they need to know about legal tech in New Zealand.
 Much of the exposure is through the multiple social media channels and reach for the legal tech companies and the legal industry seeking more information to help their delivery of legal services in this changing market.